'It is a dark day in our city' | TPD officer dies following standoff in central Toledo

 ABOUT OFFICER STALKER

-Kral said Stalker, while not married, did have a fiance and a young son.
+Kral said Stalker, while not married, did have a fiancé and a young child.
+Family friends of Stalker confirmed to WTOL 11 that he had a 7-year-old daughter and a 3-month-old son who was born on Oct.
+15, 2020.

+Stalker also leaves behind his partner in the force, Mitchell Vanderhorst, according to family friends.

 "It is a dark day in our city and a dark time in our community," Toledo Mayor Wade Kapszukiewicz said.

+Stalker joined the Toledo Police Department in July 2018.
+He was classmates with Officer Anthony Dia, who was killed in the line of duty on July 4, 2020.

+“The entire Toledo Police family is in shock.
+Another hero has paid the ultimate sacrifice protecting the residents of Toledo.
+Our hearts are heavy tonight,” Chief Kral said.

-Stalker was a 2015 Whitmer grad and played baseball at Whitmer.
-He also was an assistant baseball coach last year but wasn’t able to coach anymore because his shift changed.
+Stalker was a 2015 Whitmer grad and played baseball for the Panthers He also was an assistant baseball coach last year but wasn’t able to coach anymore because his shift changed.

 The Whitmer Baseball organization tweeted out condolences, calling Stalker by his nickname, "O.J."